ActiveState/gometalinter-helper/README.md

 It has a number of modes, depending on what arguments you pass it and the presence of an environment variable named "CI".

-If you pass the "-all" flag then it will check all Go files in the current directory tree.
+* -all - If you pass this flag then it will check all Go files in the current directory tree.

-If you pass the "-commit-hook" flag then it will check new or modified files that are about to be committed in a Git repo.
+* -commit-hook - If you pass this flag then it will check new or modified files that are about to be committed in a Git repo.

+* -ignore - If you have files with zglob ignore patterns like .gitignore you can pass these files via the "-ignore".
+Any files matching these patterns will be ignored.

-If the neither flag is passed and the CI environment variable is set, then it will run a check of the current branch.
+If neither "-all" nor "-commit-hook" is passed and the "CI" environment variable is set, then it will run a check of the current branch.
 If that branch is "master" than it checks all Go files (like the "-all" flag).
 Otherwise it checks Go files in the current branch that differ from master.

 Finally, you can pass an explicit list of files to check.
 Note that if you have files starting with a dash (-) this will probably blow up